KDE/kde-builder/doc/chapter_07/kde-cmake.md

 instead of running `make -f Makefile.cvs`, then `configure`, then Make, we simply run CMake and then Make.

-kdesrc-build has support for CMake.
-A few features of kdesrc-build were really features of the underlying buildsystem, including [configure-flags](#conf-configure-flags) and [do-not-compile](#conf-do-not-compile).
+kde-builder has support for CMake.
+A few features of kde-builder were really features of the underlying buildsystem, including [configure-flags](#conf-configure-flags) and [do-not-compile](#conf-do-not-compile).
 When equivalent features are available, they are provided.
-For instance, the equivalent to the configure-flags option is [cmake-options](#conf-cmake-options), and the [do-not-compile](#conf-do-not-compile) option is also supported for CMake as of kdesrc-build version 1.6.3.
+For instance, the equivalent to the configure-flags option is [cmake-options](#conf-cmake-options), and the [do-not-compile](#conf-do-not-compile) option is also supported for CMake as of kde-builder version 1.6.3.